kostadin-t/btp-terraform/units/unit_4_2/README.md

 ## Goal 🎯

-## Making the handover to development smoooth 🛠️
+## Making the handover to development smooth 🛠️

 ## Summary 🪄